Spacetime Subsystem Symmetries: Field theories with exotic spacetime symmetries

 \subsection{N\oe ther Charges}

 The main consequence of symmetries are conserved charges.
 We can work out the standard N\oe ther currents for time independent space and time translations, the standard momentum and energy density and currents.
-They turn out to be
+They turn out to be \footnote{ A previous version of this manuscript omitted a term in $T_i^j$ which was pointed out in \cite{Kasikci:2023tvs}.}